opendr-eu/opendr/docs/reference/mobile-manipulation.md

 #### Examples
 * **Training in the analytical environment and evaluation in Gazebo on a Door Opening task**.
   As described above, install ROS and build the workspace.
-Then start a roscore and the launch files.
+Then source the catkin workspace and run the launch file as described in the `ROS Setup` section above.
   ```python
     import rospy
     from pathlib import Path